reberp/learn_kube/README.md

 turn into helm chart to do things from 1

 3: more k8s
-liveness, secrets, pod security policies
+liveness, configmap, values, secrets, pod security policies

 4: get ready for dB
 secret stoage w/ vault and use (off cluster probably w/ exposed port)